devxan/random-assets/README.md

-# random-assets
+# Random Assets
-Files for random things like SVGs too large for Scratch
+Files for random things like SVGs too large for Scratch.
+I might even organize them into folders!